SMILE logo

 It is informal and set around tables following a specific theme.

-There is food, games and other resources on each table to enable interactions and learning from each other.
+There may be a boardgames and other resources on each table to enable interactions and learning from each other.
 We also do celebrate the Eucharist.

 Building Community